gsbnair/TimeSeries/README.md

-By the way, some of my fellow Data Scientists face situations like [this](https://www.youtube.com/watch?v=BKorP55Aqvg&index=6&list=RDs7AXskSxxMk).
+By the way, some of the Data Scientists complain facing situations like [this](https://www.youtube.com/watch?v=BKorP55Aqvg&index=6&list=RDs7AXskSxxMk).
 Did you face any?